 The Bachelor of Music degree is the initial professional degree in music.
 Its primary emphasis is on the development of the skills and knowledge necessary to function as a teacher, performer, composer, and scholar.
-The areas of concentration include choral music education, instrumental music education, composition, jazz studies, and performance.
+The areas of concentration include pre-certification choral, pre-certification instrumental, composition, and performance.

-The Bachelor of Arts degree in Fine and Performing Arts with a major in music provides a strong education in the liberal arts, irrespective of specific career aspirations.
-The major in music provides a fundamental knowledge of written and aural skills, the history and development of music, and performance.
+The Bachelor of Arts degree provides a strong education in the liberal arts, irrespective of specific career aspirations.
+The degree provides a fundamental knowledge of written and aural skills, the history and development of music, and performance.
 This degree serves individuals who seek a broad program of general education rather than intense specialization in the undergraduate years.

 The Master of Arts in Teaching degree is offered with concentrations in choral and instrumental music education.
-Students accepted into the M.A.T. program graduate in four years with the Bachelor of Music degree with a concentration in either instrumental or choral music education and then complete an additional year of study leading to the M.A.T. degree and teacher certification (PK-12).
+Students accepted into the M.A.T. program graduate in four years with the Bachelor of Music degree with a concentration in either pre-certification choral or instrumental and then complete an additional year of study leading to the M.A.T. degree and teacher certification (PK-12).
 For more information, see the CNU Graduate Catalog.